akazukin5151/atupp/README.md

 ![london_quadrant](examples/london_quadrant.png)

+London: Scatterplot of the number of stations that are within 1400m of a population point, and its population.

 There are two lines dividing the plot.
 The vertical line represents the 3rd quartile of the population of the points.
-The horizontal line represents the 3rd quartile of the number of stations, which is 0 stations at 1400 meters.
+The horizontal line represents the 3rd quartile of the number of stations, which is 1 station at 1400 meters.
 The points are coloured based on their quadrant.
 Red points are those with a "normal" population but high number of stations near it.
 Orange points are those with high population but low number of stations near it.
 Blue points are those with both high population and high number of stations near it.
 Green points are those with both low population and low number of stations near it.

-London: Scatterplot of the number of stations that are within 1400m of a population point, and its population.

 ![tokyo_quadrant](examples/tokyo_quadrant.png)